Apply for Funding

 Innovations in IBD Research (INN)

-The Innovations in IBD research grant funds novel or innovative approaches to IBD research.
+The Innovations in IBD Research grant funds novel or innovative approaches to IBD research.
 This grant is intended to stimulate and support research which may not be encompassed within the boundaries of traditional medical research.
 Proposals must conform to sound principles of research and may aim to collect pilot data for follow-on application(s).
 Crohn’s and Colitis Canada seeks mission relevance and excellence as well as innovation.

 Grants of a maximum of $50,000 for one year may be awarded.
 The 2024 INNs had a 13% funding rate.